EricMTodd/eric-todd-capstone-project-mastermind/README.md

   - Determine a data scructure for player's and scores.
 (Likely class instantion).
   - Leaderboard will be an array with only 10 available spots.
   - New players are treated as an 11th option for the leaderboard[10], and after scoring are sorted into the leaderboard[10].

+  - File will be read and data loaded into a variable.
+  - After the game finishes, the player is sorted into the high scores array and new bottom score is removed if the new player achieves a place on the board.
+  - The variable is written to the leaderboard file.